Efficient HDR Reconstruction from Real-World Raw Images: Methodology

 HDR reconstruction plays a vital role in various applications, such as mobile photography, high-definition displays, and virtual reality, where lightweight and efficient algorithms are highly demanded due to resource limitations.
-Previous learning-based HDR methods \cite{liu2022ghost, liu2021adnet, kalantari2017deep} often rely on large and complex models, making them impractical for real-world scenarios.
-Therefore, we propose a UNet-like lightweight base model, DualUNet, to address this challenge and employ reparameterization techniques to improve its representation capability while balancing storage and computation cost and reconstruction accuracy.
-We first present the DualUNet and then develop our RepUNet by reparameterization, followed by the design of the loss function.
+Previous learning-based HDR methods \cite{liu2022ghost, 2021ADNet, 2017Deep2} often rely on large and complex models, making them impractical for real-world scenarios.
+On the other hand, unlike GPU servers, existing optimized manipulations for mobile devices are quite limited, especially on computationally limited devices.
+Unsupported operators have to be processed on the CPU, which not only very low processing speed but also introduces additional MACs.
+Therefore, we first design a neat UNet with mobile-friendly operations as the base model, then propose a reparameterizable Topological Convolution Block to improve HDR performance.
+For lightweight design, we do not use the computationally demanding explicit alignment in our HDR network.
+To compensate for the absence of alignment modules, we introduce a plug-and-play alignment-free and motion-aware short-exposure-first selection loss (in Sec. \ref{total_loss}) that enables training with unaligned pairs.